Hnh013/harshit-negi-banana-translator-app/README.md

  `git clone https://github.com/Hnh013/harshit-negi-banana-translator-app.git`
 2. Take the latest pull by typing following command on CLI/command prompt
   `git pull origin main`
-3. Go to the file explorer and simply right click on the [index.html](https://github.com/Hnh013/harshit-negi-banana-translator-app/blob/main/index.html)file , and click on Open with Chrome.
+3. Go to the file explorer and simply right click on the [index.html](https://github.com/Hnh013/harshit-negi-banana-translator-app/blob/main/index.html) file , and click on Open with Chrome.
 The app will open.
 4. Alternative way is with Visual Studio Code , download the live server extension , and after taking clone and latest pull of the repo , right click on anywhere in [index.html](https://github.com/Hnh013/harshit-negi-banana-translator-app/blob/main/index.html) and click on run llive server .
 App will open automatically on default browser.
 In case it shows name of directory , i.e. harshit-negi-banana-translator-app, just click on the name and app will open.